 Spicy pork stir-fry is a classic Korean dish for good reason: Its heat is counterbalanced with just the right amount of sweet, along with green onions and bean sprouts for texture.
 It’s also a sage economical choice made with inexpensive cuts of pork that are conveniently loaded with flavor because of its higher fat content.

-Korean American blogger and chef, Selina Lee, who teaches Korean home cooking at the Banchan Workshop in Oakland, California, shares her riff on the classic dish, using Roy Choi’s assorted Korean sauces and spices.
+Korean American blogger and chef, Selina Lee, who teaches Korean home cooking at the Banchan Workshop in Oakland, California, shares her riff on the classic dish.
 A time-saving pro tip: “Opt for thin-cut pork, which you can marinate the day-of instead of overnight with thicker cuts of meat,” suggests Selina.

 - 1.5 lb thin cut pork belly